paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 #### Transfer of Functions
 “Federal Energy Regulatory Commission” substituted for “Federal Power Commission” in subsec. (f) pursuant to Pub.
 L. 95–91, § 402(a)(1)(A), which is classified to [section 7172(a)(1)(A) of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7172/a/1/A&num=0&edition=prelim), The Public Health and Welfare.

-Federal Power Commission terminated and functions with regard to licenses and permits for dams, reservoirs, or other works for development and improvement of navigation and for development and utilization of power across, along, from, or in navigable waters under part I of Federal Power Act ([16 U.S.C.
-792](./chapter-012-federal-regulation-and-development-of-power.md#section-792) et seq.) transferred to Federal Energy Regulatory Commission by sections 7172(a)(1)(A) and 7293 of Title 42.
+The Federal Power Commission was terminated, and its functions with regard to licenses and permits for dams, reservoirs, or other works for development and improvement of navigation and for development and utilization of power across, along, from, or in navigable waters under part I of Federal Power Act ([16 U.S.C.
+792](./chapter-012-federal-regulation-and-development-of-power.md#section-792) et seq.) were transferred to the Federal Energy Regulatory Commission by sections 7172(a)(1)(A) and 7293 of Title 42.

 <a id="section-460eee"></a>